top of page

 Ms Human Nutrition

-Now, as a registered Clinical Nutritionist, I focus on youth nutrition, ADHD, mineral balancing and early childhood health.
+Now, as a registered Clinical Nutritionist, I focus on youth nutrition, ADHD, mineral balancing, and early childhood health.
+As a mum of two boys, this work is deeply personal to me.

-My goal is to connect chefs, retired volunteers, families and public health teams to create meaningful, lifelong impacts on health, skills and community well-being
+The Nutrition Kitchen was born from this mission.
+Through hands-on food literacy programs, we aim to address food security, sustainability, and nutrition education at a community level.
+My goal is to connect chefs, volunteers, families, and public health teams to create meaningful, lifelong impacts on health, skills, and community well-being

 bottom of page